 Variable interest rates are determined using a formula, usually a set interest rate plus a market rate index such as Prime or Libor (London Interbank Offered Rate).
 Variable rates may change daily, monthly, quarterly or annually depending on the formula used.
 Because these rates may fluctuate over time based on financial markets, your minimum monthly payment amount may change based on the rate being charged for that time period.

-If you take out a Partnership Loan from Iowa Student Loan, you choose either a fixed or a variable interest rate and select your preferred repayment option when you apply.
+If you take out a Partnership Loan from ISL Education Lending, you choose either a fixed or a variable interest rate and select your preferred repayment option when you apply.